AdobeDocs/analytics-platform.en/help/components/apply-create-metrics.md

 ---
-description: There are two ways to use metrics in Analysis Workspace.
+description: Understand what metrics are and how to use metrics in Adobe Analytics.
 title: Metrics
 feature: Metrics
 exl-id: 4edfb5d7-da20-4bd8-8041-387b291daf96